microsoft/everyonecancode/day1/Application/README.md

 - Transcribe sentences you speak using Azure Speech Service (implemented on day2)

 - Open your personal Milligram website on your phone and explore it's content
-- Edit the profile in the app to show your own Github profile picture in the app
+- Edit the profile in the app to show your own GitHub profile picture in the app
   ![Add to homescreen 1](images/frontend_homescreen_0.jpg)

 ### Add The application to your homescreen